Meet Kris Moore!

 Kris lives in Looneyville, WV.
 Her home place is Wiseburg WV, and she giggles about how ironic the names are.
 She was born in upstate New York.
 Her father was in the Air Force and was stationed in Plattsburg and her family came back to WV after he left the service.
 Kris has been married 40 years, and she has 5 children and 4 grandchildren.
 She says, “I love my children and I am so proud of each one.
 But, those grand-babies have stolen my heart!”

-To follow Kris on social media and visit her website, here are the links:
+To follow my featured friend, Kris on social media and visit her website, here are the links:

 Enjoy your weekend and thank you again!